Invite Julie to Speak

-In-person or virtually, I bring energy and enthusiasm to Conference Keynotes, Teacher Trainings, PTA events or any venue where people want to learn about the Twice Exceptional profile and strategies to bring out the best and raise self-confidence in 2e kids.
-Attendees often comment on my passion.
-Or if you want Julie to train your child’s teacher(s)?
-Send this page to your County’s Professional Development Administrator, Special Education/Gifted Education Programmer, or your school’s Administrator.
+In-person or virtually, Julie brings energy and enthusiasm to Conference Keynotes, Teacher Trainings, PTA events or any venue where people want to learn about the Twice Exceptional profile and strategies to bring out the best and raise self-confidence in 2e kids.
+Attendees often comment on Julie’s passion.
+Julie can also train your child’s teachers.
+Share this page with your County’s Professional Development Administrator, Special Education/Gifted Education Programmer, or your school’s Administrator.

 Choose from these topics, or contact Julie to present on a topic of your choosing.